 The day of salvation has dawned, and the darkness of unbelief cannot prevent its continuing to advance (1 Jn.
 2.8).
-As believers seek the rule of King Jesus and His beauty, goodness, and truth, the reality of the Kingdom comes to expression in all their words and deeds, and affects the people and conditions around them for the glory of God.
+As believers seek the rule of King Jesus and His beauty, goodness, and truth, the reality of the Kingdom comes to expression in all their words and deeds and affects the people and conditions around them for the glory of God.

-Everything in the world - everything in your world - is groaning and travailing under the burden of sin and unbelief.
+Everything in the world-everything in your world-is groaning and travailing under the burden of sin and unbelief.
 Everything can be improved.
 Everything needs more of the King's beauty, goodness, and truth so that it can realize the "very good" possibilities God has invested in it.
 Your world already shows much evidence of Christ's rule, but still it groans.
 It groans in neglected spaces of creation's natural environment.
-It groans to refract God's goodness in everyday conversations, ways of working, neighborly relations, local culture and institutions, and creative acts of beauty and goodness of all kinds.
+It groans to refract righteousness, peace, and joy in everyday conversations, ways of working, neighborly relations, local culture and institutions, and creative acts of beauty and goodness of all kinds.
 Creation will continue to groan until those who know and follow Jesus bring to it the liberating and restoring power of the great salvation of our Lord (Rom.
 8.18-22).

 In His life, death, and resurrection, Jesus reconciled the world to God (2 Cor.
 5.18-22).
 And He has brought us, by grace through faith, into His great salvation so that the world to come might come sooner rather than later.
+Jesus has reconciled all things in the world to His Father.
+It is our calling, wherever God has called and set us, to work to restore the reconciled world to the salvation of the Lord.